 We are a Caribbean Steel pan maker and have now decided to break with tradition to make the brilliant sounding Orbi hand pan.
 The Orbi can be played by your children or those who do not consider themselves “musical” almost at once.
 There are no wrong notes that you could play, therefore it is ideal for a teach yourself instrument that will give you hours of total enjoyment and the best results if you practise constantly.
 It is also ideal for schools and for music therapy.

 Here at OrbiPan, we are reluctant to have people on waiting lists as we understand that many things can change in the months you may find yourself waiting.
-In light of this, we are operating a ‘draw’ system, in which you are regularly able to win the chance to order an Orbi.
+In light of this, we are operating a ‘draw’ system and 'first come, first served' offers, in which you are regularly able to gain the chance to order an Orbi.
 Here is a guide on how to order: